bambora/na-android-checkout/README.md

 <a name="demo"/>

 ## Demo App
-Use this [demo](https://github.com/bambora/na-android-checkout-demo) to see how to integrate NA Android SDK
+Use this [demo](https://github.com/bambora/na-android-checkout-demo) to see how to integrate NA Android Checkout

 <a name="integration"/>